Results for Letter f

 Fill Level: The amount of wine in a bottle is gauged by its height in the bottle.
 Common descriptors are good fill, high shoulder (the wine level is even with the sloping part of the bottle just below the neck), or low shoulder.
 Important since fill level is an indicator of the wine’s condition and whether it has been properly stored.
 The air space in the bottle, called ullage, can cause harmful oxidation.

 Filtering: Pumping wine through a screen or pad to remove leftover grape and fermentation particles.
-Most wines are filtered for both clarity and stability, although many winemakers believe that some flavors and complexity are also stripped from the wine.
+Most wines are filtered for both clarity and stability, although some winemakers believe that flavors and complexity may also be stripped from the wine.

 Fining: A technique for clarifying wine using agents such as bentonite (powdered clay), isinglass (fish bladder), casein (milk protein), gelatin or egg whites, which combine with sediment particles and cause them to settle to the bottom, where they can be easily removed.